 The issue in Hebrews chapter one, “And of the angels he saith … But unto the Son he saith” (vs. 7,8), was that many Jews claimed mal’āḵYᵊhōvâ was only an angel while the writer was proving from the Scriptures it was God’s Son.
 He wasn’t God Himself but His representative, “the express image of his person” (v.
 3), “the exact representation of his being” (NIV), “the representation of his essence” (NET).

 The euangelion or “good message” that the Lord Jesus Christ preached is the same message His apostles preached.
-There’s no difference whatsoever in message because the apostles were sent by the Lord to preach His message.
-And the message of the Lord is faithfulness to Him: “No man can serve two masters” (Mat 6:24); “No servant can serve two masters” (Luk 16:13); “Who then is a faithful and wise servant, whom his lord hath made ruler over his household, to give them meat in due season?”
+There’s no difference whatsoever in messages because the apostles learned from Him and were sent by Him with His message.
+And His message is faithfulness to Him as Lord: “No man can serve two masters” (Mat 6:24); “No servant can serve two masters” (Luk 16:13); “Who then is a faithful and wise servant, whom his lord hath made ruler over his household, to give them meat in due season?”
 (Mat 24:45); “His lord said unto him, Well done, thou good and faithful servant: thou hast been faithful over a few things, I will make thee ruler over many things” (Mat 25:21); “He that is faithful in that which is least is faithful also in much: and he that is unjust in the least is unjust also in much” (Luk 16:10); “And he said unto him, Well, thou good servant: because thou hast been faithful in a very little, have thou authority over ten cities” (Luk 19:17).

-About 500 years ago the Protestant Reformation introduced a new message—that we’re saved by faith or belief.
-And Bible translations have been “doctored” ever since to support and further this deception.
-It isn’t the message of faithful obedience to the Lord Jesus Christ that He preached.
+About 500 years ago the Protestant Reformation introduced a new message that we’re saved by faith or belief.
+And Bible translations have been “doctored” ever since to support that message.
+It’s not the message of faithful obedience to the Lord Jesus Christ that He preached but a new and different message.

 The good message

 The Greek noun euangelion is derived from the adverb eu for “good” and the noun angelos for “messenger.”
 It literally means “good message.”
 However, rather than transliterating it into English as “evangel” or something similar, it’s widely translated into the coined meaningless word “gospel.”
 When asked what “gospel” means, the typical answer is that it’s “good news.”
-What happened is that the broader meaning of euangelion has been diminished by replacing this word with something meaningless that could be instilled with a narrower definition.
-While “news” is strictly a report of information, “message” not only communicates news and information but other ideas as well—it has a broader meaning.
+What happened is that the broader meaning of euangelion has been diminished by replacing this word with something meaningless that could then be instilled with a narrower definition.
+“News” is strictly a report of information while “message” not only communicates news and information but other ideas as well.
+It has a broader meaning.

-By limiting euangelion to simply “good news,” such statements as “But they have not all obeyed the gospel [euangelion]” (Rom 10:16), “them that know not God, and that obey not the gospel [euangelion] of our Lord Jesus Christ” (2Th 1:8), are puzzling.
+By limiting euangelion to simply “good news,” such statements as “But they have not all obeyed the gospel [euangelion 2098]” (Rom 10:16), “them that know not God, and that obey not the gospel [euangelion 2098] of our Lord Jesus Christ” (2Th 1:8), are puzzling.
 Obey the news?
 When we pick up the newspaper from our driveway in the morning, we don’t think to ourselves about obeying it.
-In translating euangelion as “gospel” and ascribing the definition of “good news” to it, the directive of obedience to Jesus Christ as Lord has been expunged from the message He preached.
+In translating euangelion as “gospel” and ascribing it the definition of “good news,” the directive of obedience to Jesus Christ as Lord has been expunged from the euangelion He preached.
 Therefore, we’re taught that all we must do to be saved is receive the good news and believe the information.

 The Messenger of the Lord

-However, the Jews that rejected Jesus of Nazareth as their Messiah and as the Son of God, claimed that “the angel of the LORD” in their Scriptures was simply a great celestial being—one of God’s created angels.
-This is what the writer of Hebrews was disputing particularly in the first chapter, “For unto which of the angels [angelos] said he at any time, Thou art my Son, this day have I begotten thee?
+However, the Jews that rejected Jesus of Nazareth as their Messiah and as the Son of God claimed that “the angel of the LORD” in their Scriptures was simply a great celestial being—one of God’s created angels.
+This error is what the writer of Hebrews was disputing particularly in the first chapter, “For unto which of the angels [angelos 32] said he at any time, Thou art my Son, this day have I begotten thee?
 And again, I will be to him a Father, and he shall be to me a Son?”
-(Heb 1:5), “But to which of the angels [angelos] said he at any time, Sit on my right hand, until I make thine enemies thy footstool?”
+(Heb 1:5), “But to which of the angels [angelos 32] said he at any time, Sit on my right hand, until I make thine enemies thy footstool?”
 (Heb 1:13).
 The Messenger of the Lord isn’t an angel because God called Him “my Son” and said to Him “Sit on my right hand.”

-The writer of Hebrews went on to say, “Wherefore, holy brethren, partakers of the heavenly calling, consider the Apostle [apostolos] and High Priest of our profession, Christ Jesus” (Heb 3:1).
-The Greek apostolos is someone sent as a messenger.
+The writer of Hebrews went on to say, “Wherefore, holy brethren, partakers of the heavenly calling, consider the Apostle [apostolos 652] and High Priest of our profession, Christ Jesus” (Heb 3:1).
+The Greek apostolos is someone sent on behalf of another as a messenger.
 In this case, it’s the Messenger of the Lord that called to Abraham from heaven, “And the angel of the LORD called unto him out of heaven” (Gen 22:11), “And the angel of the LORD called unto Abraham out of heaven” (Gen 22:15).
+This is “the heavenly calling.”
 He also later quoted from the passage where the Messenger of the Lord called to Abraham, “For when God made promise to Abraham, because he could swear by no greater, he sware by himself, Saying, Surely blessing I will bless thee, and multiplying I will multiply thee” (Heb 6:13-14).

-The message that the Messenger of the Lord was sent to deliver to Abraham was that of praise for his obedience to God through this test, “God did tempt [test] Abraham” (Gen 22:1).
-God was testing or proving Abraham—if he would do what he had been commanded though stopped short of carrying it out.
+The message that the Messenger of the Lord was sent to deliver to Abraham was praise for his obedience to God through this test, “God did tempt [test] Abraham” (Gen 22:1).
+God was testing Abraham’s obedience, if he would go through with what he had been commanded (although stopped short of carrying it out).

-James cited this event as an example of faithfulness, “But wilt thou know, O vain man, that faith [faithfulness] without works [actions] is dead?
-Was not Abraham our father justified by works [actions], when he had offered Isaac his son upon the altar?
-Seest thou how faith [faithfulness] wrought with his works [actions], and by works [actions] was faith made perfect?”
+James cited this event as an example of faithfulness, “But wilt thou know, O vain man, that faith [pistis 4102] without works [actions 2041] is dead?
+Was not Abraham our father justified by works [actions 2041], when he had offered Isaac his son upon the altar?
+Seest thou how faith [pistis 4102] wrought with his works [actions 2041], and by works [actions 2041] was faith [pistis 4102] made perfect?”
 (Jas 2:20-22).
 The Greek pistis translated here as “faith” is actually “faithfulness,” and ergon translated as “works” is simply “actions.”
 He was saying that Abraham’s obedient actions showed his fear of God and faithfulness to Him, “And the angel of the LORD called unto him out of heaven, and said, Abraham, Abraham: and he said, Here am I. And he said, Lay not thine hand upon the lad, neither do thou any thing unto him: for now I know that thou fearest God, seeing thou hast not withheld thy son, thine only son from me.”
 (Gen 22:11-12).
-That he was “justified by works [actions],” is that his fear of God was validated by this actions of obedience.
+That he was “justified by works [actions 2041],” is that his fear of God was validated by his obedient actions.

 This same message of obedience delivered by the Messenger of the Lord to Abraham is the euangelion or “good message” delivered by the Lord in His ministry.
 The message delivered by God’s pre-incarnate Son is the message delivered by God’s incarnate Son—the good message of obedience to Him in the fear of God.